sqlalchemyorg/zimports/README.rst

                           [flake8] application-package-names by default.
-    --style STYLE         import order styling, reads from [flake8] import- order-style by default, or defaults to 'google' -k, --keep-unused     keep unused imports even though detected as unused --heuristic-unused HEURISTIC_UNUSED
+    --style STYLE         import order styling, reads from [flake8] import- order-style by default, or defaults to 'google' --multi-imports       If set, multiple imports can exist on one line -k, --keep-unused     keep unused imports even though detected as unused --heuristic-unused HEURISTIC_UNUSED
                           Remove unused imports only if number of imports is